-Since its inception in 2002, the International Field Program, as part of the Julien J. Studley Graduate Program for International Affairs at The New School, has provided a platform for emerging practitioners to gain hands-on experience in the field while following a rigorous course of study that provides a critical context for understanding global issues.
+Since its inception in 2002, the International Field Program, as part of the Julien J. Studley Graduate Program for International Affairs at The New School, has provided a platform for emerging practitioners to gain experience in the field while following a rigorous course of study that provides a critical context for understanding global issues.

-Students are placed in internships in the various country sites to work and conduct research with Community-Based Organizations, NGOs, International Organizations, government and local agencies.
+Students work and conduct research with community-based organizations, NGOs, international organizations, government, and local agencies.

 Students are exposed to a wide array of projects, ranging from community development, post-conflict state-building, to long-term monitoring and evaluation of projects implemented by international organizations such as the World Bank.

-Our long term partnerships with organizations in the various country sites guarantee continuity of engagement in project implementation and a sustainable contribution to the existing research body of knowledge.
+Our long-term partnerships with various organizations in each country site guarantee continuity of engagement in project implementation and a sustainable contribution to the existing research body of knowledge.

-Participating students earn nine credits toward their degree (3 Spring + 6 Summer).
+Participating graduate students earn nine credits toward their degree (3 Spring credits + 6 Summer credits).